betaylor73/wayside/doc/GenisysWaysideControllerRoadmap.md

 ### Constraints

-- Single-threaded / Actor-style execution
+- Single‑threaded / Actor‑style execution
 - No blocking in executor
 - Events are the only inputs